doodspav/atomics/README.md

 part of this library through the `build_patomic` command in `setup.py`).

-It exposes hardware level lock-free (and address-free) atomic operations on a memory buffer, either internally allocated or externally provided.
+It exposes hardware level lock-free (and address-free) atomic operations on a memory buffer, either internally allocated or externally provided, via a set of atomic classes.

-These operations are both thread-safe and process-safe, meaning that they can be used on a shared memory buffer for interprocess communication.
+The operations in these classes are both thread-safe and process-safe, meaning that they can be used on a shared memory buffer for interprocess communication.

+In summary, the atomic classes provided can be accessed and modified safely from multiple threads and/or processes, with no other synchronisation required.

 ## Table of Contents
 <!--ts-->